 I thank the Lord every day for my blessings.
 Like many people, a lot of hard work, sacrifice and smart investing have given me a really great life.
 In the early 1990’s, when a lot of my professional peers were buying McMansions and expensive cars, I was satisfied with my converted farmhouse and 10-year-old Toyota in Pennsylvania.
-I was using every spare dollar to buy all the stock I could.
-Luckily I found a great investment counselor (I’m still with him over 20 years later).
+(I did buy a couple of “mid-life crisis cars,” but never went into debt to do it.)
+I was using almost every spare dollar to buy all the stock I could.
+Luckily I found a great investment counselor (I’m still with him over 30 years later).
 It paid off.

-I have a wonderful wife, two fabulous dogs and a cat who love me, (well…maybe not love from the cat, but he has stopped running away from me and hissing), a great house in a wonderful part of the country and more good friends than anyone deserves.
+I have two fabulous dogs and a cat who love me, (well…maybe not love from the cat, but he has stopped running away from me and hissing), a great house in a wonderful part of the country, relocating soon to be an even nicer part of the country, and more good friends than anyone deserves.
 It’s a fine epitaph for anyone.

 I never forget the New Jersey farm boy who was driving a tractor by the time he was 8.
 There was the angry young college student who was going to change the musical world with his “revolutionary” compositions.
 And the devastated man who lost his wife and unborn son to a drunk driver while he was still in college.

 More often than I would like, I think back to the times after I was widowed in 1976.
 I went back to school as I didn’t know what else to do.
 Unfortunately, I forgot about earning a living and soon found myself broke and in serious debt.
 I was so broke that I went on regular “change hunting expeditions” in the sofas and chairs in my house.
 I paid for a lot of groceries with pennies, nickels, dimes and quarters back then.